-In Fig.2, we show the dependence of mass ratio for \tilde{V}{jI} .
+In Fig.2, we show V{jI} as a function of mass ratio m_1/m_2 .
 We set $a{12}/a = 0.9$, $m_I/m_1 = 5$, other parameters are the same as Fig.1. we also find how stable conditions affect the IS effective interaction similar to Fig.1.
 It is also worth noting that the IS coupling is induced spontaneously attractive interaction in some areas of these two kinds of figures, even though all the original interactions are repulsive.
 For example, the dash-dot line in Fig.1(d) and 2(d).
 When the bosons have equal mass and equal scattering length, the branch of IS coupling vanishes, which is shown in the dot line of Fig.2(d).